Most college financial aid and loans are based on federal grants, funds, and subsidies provided by the U.S. Department of Education.

 Even if your income is below the $50,000 threshold and as low as $35,000 or $40,000, you may not qualify for a full grant and may only receive a partial award.

-Your estimated family contribution (EFC) has to be below $5,235 to qualify.
+Your estimated family contribution (EFC) has to be below $5,712 to qualify, and your eligibility and Pell grant amount also depends on the total cost of attendance at your college.
 To qualify for the maximum Pell grant amount, your EFC must be zero.
 To check out a complete EFC reference table for Pell grants, the U.S. Department of Education has a downloadable PDF at ifap.ed.gov.

 2. Supplemental Grants

 Similar to a Pell grant, a federal supplemental education opportunity grant (SEOG) is aid for students with exceptional need, and you don’t need to pay it back.

 However, just as with a Pell grant, you are unlikely to qualify with a family income above $50,000 unless you’re retired, you own a business, are between jobs, or have another extenuating circumstance.

 Supplemental grants are first-come, first-served, and the available aid ranges from $100 to $4,000 per year.
 It depends on your financial need, when you apply, the amount of other aid you receive, and the available funds at your school.

 These grants are administered directly by the financial aid office at your school, so they are “campus-based” aid.
 Not all schools participate, so check with your school to find out if it offers supplemental grants.

 They were need-based and skewed toward those with higher need.
 But they weren’t as need-based as a Pell grant or supplemental grant.

 In some ways, work study programs are not much different than working in fast food job or another part-time job to help pay for college.
 Your student will work at a job on campus, earning money in the form of financial aid.